cmorehardt/cmorehardt.github.io/README.md

 ## GIS 101 Final project
 I created a map for my current employer - Adventure Unlimited (aka A/U Ranches).
 I am a camp director for an 1,100 acre camp in Buena Vista, CO.
 We have a network of trails on property that guests are always getting lost on.
 I decided to use data from my Strava account as well as collaborating with our in-house forestry team to create a map that more accurately shows our trail network for hikers, bikers, runners, and horseback riders.
 ![AU Ranches Trail Map](AU_trail_map.jpg)
+## Political Signs Map
+I mapped the political signs around Buena Vista, CO a month before the 2020 Election to see if they are an accurate prediction of how Chaffee County will vote for both the national and local election.